spryker/spryker-docs/_includes/pbc/all/install-features/202407.0/marketplace/install-the-marketplace-merchant-feature.md

 1. Place an order with products from different merchants.
 2. Pass the merchant payout stage for the order.
-3. In the `spy_sales_payment_merchant_payout` database table, make sure the merchant payout amounts have been applied to each merchant product in your order.
-4. The order expenses should be included in the merchant payout process as a separate entry in the `spy_sales_payment_merchant_payout` database table.
+  In the `spy_sales_payment_merchant_payout` database table, make sure the merchant payout amounts have been applied to each merchant product in your order.
+The order expenses should be included in the merchant payout process as a separate entry in the `spy_sales_payment_merchant_payout` database table.
-4. Refund for the order.
+3. Refund the order.
-5. In the `spy_sales_payment_merchant_payout_reversal` database table, make sure the refunded merchant payout amounts have been applied to each merchant product in your order.
-6. The refunded order expenses should be included in the merchant payout process as a separate entry in the `spy_sales_payment_merchant_payout_reversal` database table in case there are no merchant order items left for the refund.
+  In the `spy_sales_payment_merchant_payout_reversal` database table, make sure the refunded merchant payout amounts have been applied to each merchant product in your order.
+If there're no merchant order items left for the refund, the refunded order expenses should be included in the merchant payout process as a separate entry in the `spy_sales_payment_merchant_payout_reversal` database table.

-Verify that the order expenses with specific type are not included in the merchant payout process:

-1. Repeat the steps above for the store with the excluded expense types.
+4. Repeat steps 1-3 for a store with excluded expense types and make sure the following applies:
-2. Make sure the order expenses with the excluded expense types are not included in the merchant payout process.
+* The order expenses with the excluded expense types are not included in the merchant payout process.
-3. Make sure the order expenses are not included in the merchant payout process as a separate entry in the `spy_sales_payment_merchant_payout` database table.
+* The order expenses are not included in the merchant payout process as a separate entry in the `spy_sales_payment_merchant_payout` database table.
-4. Make sure the refunded order expenses are not included in the merchant reverse payout process as a separate entry in the `spy_sales_payment_merchant_payout_reversal` database table.
+* The refunded order expenses are not included in the merchant reverse payout process as a separate entry in the `spy_sales_payment_merchant_payout_reversal` database table.

 {% endinfo_block %}